pyscaffold/pyscaffoldext-markdown/README.md

 Just install this package with ``pip install pyscaffoldext-markdown`` and note that ``putup -h`` shows a new option ``--markdown``.
-Basically you will have all `.rst` files will be `.md` files and Sphinx is automatically configured to use Markdown.
+Basically this extension will replace all `.rst` files with `.md` files and Sphinx is configured to use Markdown by default.

 ## Note